kingston-hackSpace/ESP32/enterprise_wifi.md

 The ESP32 allows for access to wifi networks.
 The process for logging into a enterprise network requires additonal parameters due to increased security considerations.

 ----
-## Instructions for loading connecting to enterprise wifi.
+## Instructions for connecting to enterprise wifi.

 ### STEP 1
 In the arduino IDE download the esp32 board package by espressive.
 Make sure you use ESP32 Dev Module as board, serial port that corresponds to the USB device.